epj-coastline/EPJ-Mirror-Application/server/README.md

 # Coastline Server

-*For all commands make sure you are in the `server` directory, not in repository root.*
+*For all commands make sure you are in the `server` directory, not in the repository root.*

 ## Project setup